MatheusRabetti/matheusrabetti.github.io/_posts/2017-02-22-arguments-rscript.md

 Rscript myscript.R trimester year
 {% endhighlight %}

-The result in your R environment should be: "Arg1: trimester --- Arg2: year".
+The result in your R environment should be: **"Arg1: trimester --- Arg2: year"**.

 The first line of the R code is telling the Terminal to use Rscript to execute the .R file.
 So you it isn't necessary the Rscript on the bash command.